jeffwhite530/Slurm-in-Azure/README.md

   - Set the variable imgRefComputeGallery in arm/clusterDeployment/template.json to where the new image version is located.
   - Set the parameter virtualMachineSourceIsMarketplace in arm/clusterDeployment/parameters.json to false.

-# Deploying a new cluster:
+# Step 3: Deploy a new cluster:
   - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/)
   - Create a VM image and cluster-bootstrap zip.
   - `cd arm/clusterDeployment`